On the inclusion of non-concurrent controls in platform trials with an interim analysis: Simulation Study

 We focus on testing the null hypothesis $H_{0,2}: \theta_2 = \mu_2 - \mu_0 = 0$ against the one-sided alternative $H_{1,2}: \theta_2 > 0$ at the significance level $\alpha=0.025$ using the proposed mean adjusted estimator $\tilde{\theta}^A_2$, as well as the unadjusted model-based estimator $\tilde{\theta}_2$.
 For comparison, we include results for the root mean squared error and statistical power obtained when using the separate analysis, regardless of the interim outcome.
 We consider scenarios where Arm 2 is under the null hypothesis ($\theta_2 = 0$), as well as cases where the alternative holds.
 In the latter case, the treatment effect for Arm 2 is set to $\theta_2 = 0.32$ such that the separate analysis comparing Arm 2 to the concurrent controls leads to approximately 80\% power using the given sample sizes.
-In the simulations, we only consider cases where the null hypothesis holds for Arm 1 ($\theta_1=0$).
-This is sufficient, as the results for Arm 2 depend on the probability of Arm 1 continuing to period 2, which is based on the combination of both the treatment effect and the rule used for the interim analysis.